diagrid-labs/dapr-pluggable-component-supabase/README.md

 ## Supabase Setup

-1. Create a new Supabase project
+1. Create a new Supabase project.
-2. Create a new table with the following specifications:
+2. Create a new database table with the following specifications:
     - Name: `dapr_state_store`
     - Primary Key: `id`, (int8, not null)
     - Columns: